 Beaches Resorts is a well-established brand of all-inclusive family resorts with properties in the Caribbean.
 Formerly known as Beaches Boscobel on Jamaica's north coast, Beaches Ocho Rios Resort & Golf Club is an all-inclusive resort that offers plenty for families to love.
 Beaches is an expert at family resorts, and all-included golf is a bonus here.
 Note, however, that Beaches Ocho Rios has a small beach area, and is a two-hour drive from Montego Bay.

-The drive from the Montego Bay airport took two hours, during our visit; check recent visitor comments, as time varies with the state of the road.
+The drive from the Montego Bay airport typically takes two hours but check recent visitor comments, as time varies with the state of the road.
 Flying to Ocho Rios is also an option.

 The resort is built steeply up from the beach: an elevator serves the beach and rooms.
 There's no need to take stairs unless you want the exercise.

 Beaches Ocho Rios has a large main pool and a kiddie pool, and also has the Pirates Island Water Park, with eleven waterslides and more.
 There are also tennis courts, outdoor pool tables, fitness classes, and a spa.

 The beach is pretty and has shady palapas but don't expect a grand sweep of ocean.
 (Beaches Negril, in another part of Jamaica, offers that.)
 Still, for young kids the beach is fine.
 Strong swimmers may be frustrated that swimming is confined to a small cordoned area.
 Outside the cordoned swim area, vendors float all day in small boats.
 Thankfully, they are low-key.